County Route 516 (New Jersey): Route description

 In Keyport, CR 516 has a grade-separated interchange with Route 35; part of this 1965 alignment follows West 4th Street before rejoining Maple Place and following it to Green Grove Avenue.
 Turning east on Green Grove Avenue, CR 516 bridges Chingarora Creek and enters Hazlet where it is known as Middle Road, which intersects with Route 36 and continues into Holmdel Township to the intersection of Laurel Avenue.
-It turns briefly south on Laurel Avenue, then has its second intersection of Route 35.
-Running concurrently with Route 35 into Middletown Township, CR 516 then turns off onto Cherry Tree Farm Road and continues along that alignment to Leonardville Road, which it follows to its eastern terminus at the intersection of Route 36 in Middletown Township.
+It turns briefly south on Laurel Avenue, then has its second intersection with Route 35.
+Running concurrently with Route 35 into Middletown Township, CR 516 then turns onto Cherry Tree Farm Road and continues along that alignment to Leonardville Road, which it follows to its eastern terminus at the intersection of Route 36 in Middletown Township.

 County Route 516 Spur

-A segment of Main Street in Downtown Matawan – one block west of Broad Street (mainline CR 516) – is maintained by the county as a segment of CR 516 Spur.
-On most county-maintained traffic signals along Main Street, it is signed as CR 516 though the signal at the intersection of Little Street signs the road as "CR 516S."
+A segment of Main Street in Downtown Matawan—one block west of Broad Street (mainline CR 516)—is maintained by the county as a segment of CR 516 Spur.
+On most county-maintained traffic signals along Main Street, it is signed as CR 516 though the signal at the intersection of Little Street signs the road as "CR 516S".
 The street extends 0.9 mi from the intersection of Route 79 and Route 34 to the intersection of Main and Broad streets.

 Another 0.3 mi spur consists of Green Grove Avenue between Maple Place and 1st Street (CR 6).
-Though heading west from Route 35 shows CR 516 making a left onto Maple Place, one CR 516 reassurance shield (without a "Spur" plaque) appears at Green Grove Avenue's intersection with 1st Street.
+Though heading west from Route 35 shows CR 516 making a left onto Maple Place, one CR 516 reassurance marker (without a spur plaque) appears at Green Grove Avenue's intersection with 1st Street.